 - Fund a volunteer engagement assessment to help grantees evaluate their current practices.
 Such audits are available through consultants, university assessment programs and some nonprofit centers.

 - Make volunteer involvement and demonstrated effective volunteer engagement practices a condition for larger funding.

-- Welcome a budget line item to fund a volunteer engagement professional, volunteer resources management technology and software, training and coaching for staff on volunteer engagement and other vital volunteer resources.
+- Offer capacity building grants for consultation, technology and software, training and coaching for staff on volunteer engagement and other vital volunteer resources.